Hey, wusgawnon guys, it’s … (Sorry, we can’t do this.)

 - Thermogenic effects are possible

-- “Lightning-fast” and “unlock your body’s hidden” blah blah
+- Lose weight “Lightning-fast” and “unlock your body’s hidden” blah blah

 - Likely very overhyped

-Sculpt Nation’s Burn PM supplement trots in on its high horse, with the brand labeling it a 24/7 fat-melter that either prevents fat entirely or ignites it as you sleep.
+Sculpt Nation’s Burn PM supplement trots in on its high horse, with the brand labeling it a 24/7 fat-melter that either prevents fat entirely or helps you lose weight while you sleep.
 This double-capsule thermogenic — packed with fad ingredients like raspberry ketones and green coffee bean extract — won’t torch fat without diet and exercise.
 Yet, the 5.4mg of melatonin could lull you into a deeper sleep to recalibrate the hunger hormones and increase calorie-shred.

 - Potential to regulate sleep schedule with melatonin (sort of)